ClanWolf/C3-Starmap_Cerberus/README.md

 This project is transporting the C3 client and server to module based Java 9+ development.
 For the first time, server and client reside in the same project as different modules and thus make it easier to handle the project.
-Also the transfer classes do exist in their own separate module only one time now and a lot of copy&paste errors might not happen anymore.
+Also the transfer classes do exist in their own separate module only one time now.

+# C3
+C3 is a Server/Client application to simulate a part of the Inner Sphere (BattleTech).
+Factions can move units to planets and attack them.
+In case attackers win, the planet will change its color on the starmap.
+The fights itself are conducted not in C3, but in a number of external games that are interfaced to C3 to get back the actual results of the fight.
+The games include BATTLETECH, MWO, MegaMek or, basically, anything you can come up with.

 ![Image1_2](https://user-images.githubusercontent.com/16292643/114176193-1d61c900-993b-11eb-877b-74a95bd872e6.png)